rust-lang/book/src/ch10-01-syntax.md

 ```

 There's one problem, though: we've *used* `T`, but not defined it.
 This would
-be similar to using a parameter of a function in the body without declaring it
+be similar to using a parameter name in a function body without declaring it
 in the signature.
 We need to tell Rust that we've introduced a generic
 parameter.
 The syntax to do that is the angle brackets, like this: